Azure/AI-PredictiveMaintenance/docs/Deployment-walkthrough.md

 ![Deploy_10](https://github.com/Azure/AI-PredictiveMaintenance/blob/master/docs/img/deploy_10.png)

-Click on section of the code and click on _Run_.
+Either (a) click on each section of the code and click on _Run_ **in order**, or (b) click cell -> run all.
+Stepping through each section provides a more interactive and educational experience, but both options produce the same results.
 This will complete the data preparation step of the inner machine learning loop.
 Once completed, **remember to shutdown the kernel from the Kernel pulldown tab, and close the browser tab**

 **Step 8:** Go back to the list of notebooks.
 Confirm that FeatureEngineering.ipynb does not have the status of Running.
 Then click on ModelTraining.ipynb.
 Repeat the same steps as **Step 7**.